moderntribe/moose/docs/1password-cli.md

 ### 1Password Vault and Item

-The `OP_VAULT` and `OP_ITEM` secrets tell the 1Password CLI which vault and item to retrieve values from.
+The `ONEPASS_VAULT` and `ONEPASS_ITEM` secrets tell the 1Password CLI which vault and item to retrieve values from.
 If they are not defined, the 1Password CLI will default to the `Engineering` vault and the `MT-Composer-Auth` item.

 When creating a project-specific 1Password vault be sure to follow the structure of the `MT-Composer-Auth` item in the